cetmix/cetmix-tower/cx_web_refresh_from_backend/readme/DESCRIPTION.md

-# Backend UI Reload Module
+# Refresh UI views from backend

 This is a **technical module** that allows triggering a **UI reload** from the backend.
 It enables triggering the reload action for selected users and record IDs.